What Are The Benefits Of Exposure Therapy?

 What is exposure therapy and how is it conducted to obtain the benefits of exposure therapy?

 Exposure therapy techniques involve gradually exposing someone with a fear-based mental health disorder to a stimulus that causes fear.
-Exposure therapy is performed by qualified mental health professionals and therapists in a clinical setting as a therapeutic treatment for certain mental illnesses.
+It is performed by qualified mental health professionals and therapists in a clinical setting as a therapeutic treatment for certain mental illnesses.
 By carefully managing these exposures, individuals can reduce their anxiety responses over time, which is one of the benefits of exposure therapy.

 Is exposure therapy a form of cognitive behavioral therapy (CBT)?